Overview

 - I administer the SCION Router on the Princeton University campus (AS 88 in ISD 71) which provides native SCION connectivity to connected devices.

-- I also spearheaded the deployment of the SCION Bootstrapper at Princeton University which offers zero-configuration native SCION connectivity to hosts Princeton's network.
+- I also lead the deployment of the SCION Bootstrapper at Princeton University which offers zero-configuration native SCION connectivity to hosts Princeton's network.

 -